dguzh/cas-geoparsing/README.md

 # Geoparsing Demo - Docker Environment

 This repository provides a ready-to-use Docker environment for learning about **geoparsing** - the process of automatically extracting place names from text and resolving them to geographic coordinates.
-The environment includes a Jupyter notebook that demonstrates these techniques using the [Irchel Geoparser](https://docs.geoparser.app/) library.
+The environment includes Jupyter notebooks that demonstrate these techniques using the [Irchel Geoparser](https://docs.geoparser.app/) library.

 ## Quick Start